Community Concerts at Second

-Michael Adcock’s new solo CD, “Keyboard Transcriptions,” will be available on the Centaur label in July 2018, and includes both classic and contemporary ragtime works.
+Michael Adcock’s new solo CD, “Keyboard Transcriptions,” was released on the Centaur label in July 2018, and includes both classic and contemporary ragtime works.
 Mr. Adcock’s solo CD, “Keyboard Transcriptions,” was released by Centaur in May 2017, and includes Prokofiev’s transcription of his Romeo and Juliet ballet, as well as the Gershwin-Wild Seven Virtuoso Etudes.
 Mr. Adcock is a featured soloist in "Samuel Barber: Absolute Beauty," the first-ever documentary on the composer (2016).
-In January 2016, Mr. Adcock was a featured artist on Washington, DC’s WETA-FM “Front Row Washington” and has also been featured on radio broadcasts in New York City (WQXR) and Tampa, FL (WUSF).
+In January 2016, Mr. Adcock was a featured artist on Washington, DC’s WETA-FM “Front Row Washington” and has also been featured on radio broadcasts in New York City (WQXR), Chicago (WFMT), and Tampa, FL (WUSF).
 Mr. Adcock has collaborated with many notable musicians including Denyce Graves, Ani Kavafian, Gervase dePeyer, Phillip Muller, David Jolley, James Buswell and the St. Petersburg String Quartet.
-Former Artist-in- Residence at the Aspen Institute (MD), Mr. Adcock has been associated with many chamber series and summer festivals and is currently associate piano faculty at Sarasota Music Festival, a faculty member of Washington Conservatory in Bethesda, MD, and artistic director of the UU Chalice Concert Series in Columbia, MD.
+Former Artist-in-Residence at the Aspen Institute (MD), Mr. Adcock has been associated with many chamber series and summer festivals and is currently associate piano faculty at Sarasota Music Festival, a faculty member of Washington Conservatory in Bethesda, MD, and artistic director of the UU Chalice Concert Series in Columbia, MD.

 In the 2016 documentary “Samuel Barber: Absolute Beauty,” Michael Adcock plays the last movement of Barber’s Piano Sonata as well as a section of Barber’s Excursions.
 Artists in the film, which was directed and filmed by H. Paul Moon, Zen Violence Films, include Leonard Slatkin, Marin Alsop, and Thomas Hampson....learn more